authelia/authelia/docs/content/integration/openid-connect/introduction.md

 The following information covers some security topics some users may wish to be familiar with.
-All of these elements offer hardening to the flows in differing ways (i.e. some validate the authorization server and some validate the client / relying party) which are not essential but recommended.
+All of these elements offer hardening to the flows in differing ways (i.e. some validate the authorization server and some validate the client / Relying Party) which are not essential but recommended.

 #### Pushed Authorization Requests Endpoint